More on Apples

 It’s been a few weeks since we wrote about our test case of mobile optimization and its impact on ecommerce transactions.

 We could only take the story so far, though, since we’re dealing with client sales data.
-We left out “desktop” (non-mobile) stats, for instance, and this raised some obvious questions.
+We left out “desktop” (non-mobile) stats, for instance, Interface and this raised some obvious questions.
 The most frequent of these was, “were the increased mobile transactions cannibalizing desktop transactions?”

 This raises another question, though.
 Wouldn’t the sitewide trends suggest that mobile conversion rate would go up as well by a similar rate even left unchanged?
 That simply isn’t the case with the retail projects we’re familiar with.
 Optimizations that effectively ignore the small screen prove to have far less impact on mobile conversions.